mugithi/google-terraform-pytorch-tpu/models/roberta/Readme.md

 ## 1. Prepare your data
 ---

-#### 1. Initializing the shared persistent disk
+#### 1. Updating/Initializing the shared persistent disk

 Modify [values file](values.env) and set the *__shared persistent disk__* and *__gcs training dataset__* parameters.
-Initialize the shared persistent disk using the command below.
+Update the shared persistent disk using the command below.

 ```
-gcloud builds submit --config=cloudbuild.yaml . --substitutions _BUILD_ACTION=initialize,_DISK=true
+gcloud builds submit --config=cloudbuild.yaml . --substitutions _BUILD_ACTION=update,_DISK=true
 ```

 #### *1a.
-What happens when you initialize the shared persistent disk*
+What happens when you initialize/update the shared persistent disk*

-Initializing the shared persistent  disk, creates a shared persistent disk and seeds it with read only training using data from a GCS bucket specified by the `GCS_DATASET="gs://xxxxx/dataset/*` [variable](values.env) .
+Updating the shared persistent  disk, creates a shared persistent disk and seeds it with read only training using data from a GCS bucket specified by the `GCS_DATASET="gs://xxxxx/dataset/*` [variable](values.env) .
 This shared persistent disk is then mounted to all the GCE instances that are created in step 6

 You also have the option of adding a running a data prepation step to the [data_prep_seed_shared_disk_pd.sh]((env_setup/data_prep_seed_shared_disk_pd.sh)) script before copying the data to the shared persistant disk.